jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ### 2.10 Long Commands

-To improve readability, split commands and options in their own lines according to clean code priciple: one line does one thing.
+Use multiple lines to split long commands and their options. **Rationale:** To improve readability by following the
+"Clean Code" principle: one line, one action.

 ``` shell
     # Canonicalize whitepaces: